perez987/XMLFolderStructure/DOCS/IMPLEMENTATION.md

-# Implementation Summary: File Metadata and Progress Indicator
+# Implementation Summary: File Metadata, Syntax Highlighting, and Progress Indicator

 ## Overview

 This document summarizes the implementation of features for the XMLFolderStructure macOS application:
 1. File size and modification date metadata in XML attributes
+2. Syntax highlighting for XML output display
-2. Progress indicator for large directories
+3. Progress indicator for large directories
-3. Optimized XML display for fast rendering of large files
+4. Code refactoring into modular components
+5. Performance optimization for large directories

 ## Changes Made